-Programme eligibility criteria has been expanded for the NHS Diabetes Prevention Programme to include women with a past diagnosis of gestational diabetes mellitus (GDM) and a normoglycaemic blood reading within the last 12 months (temporarily extended to 24 months).
+Programme eligibility criteria has been expanded for the NHS Diabetes Prevention Programme to include women with a past diagnosis of gestational diabetes mellitus (GDM) and a normoglycaemic blood reading within the past 12 months.

 The nine-month programme offers patients advice on diet, exercise and healthy lifestyle through a range of support including sessions, motivational interviewing and digital elements including an app with videos.

 Patients that are unable to obtain a blood test due to Covid-19 can now self-refer by completing the Know Your Risk tool.
 Participants with a score of 16+ are eligible to register.
 Get more information

 Many people who are eligible for the programme do not speak English as a first language and, as such, should not be referred through mail-shots.
 See Downloads for leaflets in other languages.

 IT Tools are available to support the referral of patients to the programme.
 NDPP eligible patient searches are deployed via NHS NCL CCG enterprise search and reports.

 The Royal College of GPs (RCGP) has developed an e-learning module on the NHS Diabetes Prevention Programme for GPs, practice nurses and other practice staff.